What is GERD?

 Surgery to improve or prevent GERD has shown excellent results.
 Patients with GERD not well controlled with medicine alone, complicated GERD (severe esophagitis, Barrett’s or strictures), the presence of a hiatal hernia, and patients who are young and face life-long medication use are good candidates for anti-reflux surgery.

 Surgeons use various surgical methods can fix GERD, including Hill Repair, Nissen Fundoplication or Toupet repair.
-(Link to section on specific types of surgery).
-Cascade Hernia & Surgical Solutions is one of a select number of facilities to offer an FDA-approved device called LINX®, which is a revolutionary solution for GERD (see images right).
+Cascade Hernia & Surgical Solutions is one of a select number of facilities to offer an FDA-approved device called LINX®, which is a revolutionary solution for GERD.

 More About GERD